There are several varieties of Dracaena marginata (dra-SEE-nah mar-jeh-NAH-tuh), yet few are as striking as Colorama.

 Colorama, like all dragon plants, is very sensitive to chlorine, fluoride, and other chemicals often found in tap water.

 Try to use distilled water instead when watering indoor plants.

 Dragon plants prefer moderate humidity levels, with about 50 percent, provided through regular misting or a pebble tray.

 Avoid getting the leaves wet if your outdoor plant is at risk of exposure to direct sunlight, as this may cause leaf burns.

 You don’t need to provide a lot of plant food for Marginata Colorama.
 It can actually be easy to give them too much, resulting in fertilizer burn.

 A good rule of thumb is to feed your Dracaena marginata right after watering.
 Use a standard liquid fertilizer diluted to half-strength every two weeks from late March through summer.

 If you’ve repotted the plant or have recently purchased it, you will not need to feed it.

 Soil and Transplanting

-Dragon trees are well-suited for standard potting soil, but it’s best to use a 50/50 mix of loamy soil and peat moss.
+Dragon trees are well-suited for standard potting mix, but using a 50/50 mix of loamy soil and peat moss is best.

-This provides the plant with well-drained soil that provides most of its food and easily maintains a preferred pH balance of 6 to 7.
+This gives the plant well-drained soil that provides most of its food and easily maintains a preferred pH balance of 6 to 7.

 Repot your dragon tree every two years, using a larger container or planter each time until it has achieved the desired height.

 Ensure the new container has adequate drainage holes and a means for excess water to drain away from the roots.

 Grooming and Maintenance

-While it isn’t necessary to groom your Colorama plant, it is receptive to shaping, allowing you to make a rather unusual bonsai creation.
+While it isn’t necessary to groom your Colorama plant, it is receptive to shaping, allowing this low-maintenance plant to make a rather unusual bonsai creation.

 Cut down the plant’s top to the desired height to prevent it from hitting the ceiling.
 New growth will appear after a few weeks.

-As new growth forms, it’s not unusual to see some of the older growth lower on the plant begin to yellow or brown.
+As new growth forms, it’s not unusual to see some of the older growth lower on the houseplant begin to be yellow or brown.
 Prune it away or allow it to fall off on its own.

 Be sure to collect any fallen leaves so they don’t attract pests.